Golf Simulator Projector Lumens – How many do you need? (2025 Update)

 Using a blackout curtain around the portion of your enclosure closest to your screen can help decrease the unwanted ambient light falling on your screen and obscuring your image.
 This is a cheap addition to a golf simulator.

-I bought a roll of black fabric measuring 1.5m x 10m for around £35 and draped it around my enclosure, pulled it taught and tied it in place.
+In my very first setup, years ago, I bought a roll of black fabric measuring 1.5m x 10m for around £35 and draped it around my enclosure, pulled it taught and tied it in place.
 This improved my screen brightness dramatically.

 20200308 140139